What Is LLC Insurance Coverage & How Much Does It Cost?

 Commercial Auto | $2,100 to $4,900 per vehicle | $500,000 combined single liability limit | No deductible for liability |

-When an insurer calculates the premium, a variety of factors are considered.
+Insurers consider a variety of factors when calculating the cost of LLC insurance premiums.
 The specific factors can vary depending on policy and industry, but insurers usually consider the following:

 - Risk: LLCs in some industries have a greater chance for losses than others.
 An LLC in construction, for instance, will pay higher premiums than a cleaning company.